rijul007/Classification-on-Imbalanced-Data-using-Python/README.md

 ## Result
 The model achieved a balanced F1-Score, indicating an effective handling of the minority class.
 Precision and recall metrics showed a significant improvement after balancing the dataset.
+The detailed results and analysis can be found in the [Jupyter Notebook here](https://nbviewer.org/gist/rijul007/94fab12ca87d1ddb1ddbe32b6e34704e)